-PL167.76 Landscape the downtown with trees (both for aesthetics and functions such as shade), planters and baskets, banners, community gardens and other decorative improvements.
+PL17.76 Landscape the downtown with trees, planters and baskets, banners, community gardens and other decorative improvements.

-GL178 Downtown designs express Olympia's heritage and future in a compact and pedestrian-oriented manner.
+GL18 Downtown designs express Olympia's heritage and future in a compact and pedestrian-oriented manner.

-PL178.1 Regulate the design of downtown development with specific but flexible guidelines that allow for creativity and innovation, enhance historic architecture and recognize the distinct areas of downtown described in the Downtown Strategy, and do not discourage development.

-PL178.2 Require that downtown development provide active spaces, adequate sunlight and air-flow and minimize 'blank' walls at street level.

-PL178.3 Require development designs that favor pedestrians over cars by including awnings and rain protection that blend with historic architecture, create interest, and minimize security and safety risks; development designs should also foster cultural events, entertainment, and tourism.

-PL178.4 Provide for private use of public lands and rights-of-way when in the best interest of the community.

-PL178.5 Design streets with landscaping, wide sidewalks, underground utilities and a coordinated pattern of unifying details.
+- PL18.1 Regulate the design of downtown development with specific but flexible guidelines that allow for creativity and innovation, enhance historic architecture and recognize distinct areas of downtown, and do not discourage development. - PL18.2 Require that downtown development provide active spaces, adequate sunlight and air-flow and minimize 'blank' walls at street level. - PL18.3 Require development designs that favor pedestrians over cars by including awnings and rain protection that blend with historic architecture, create interest, and minimize security and safety risks; development designs should also foster cultural events, entertainment, and tourism. - PL18.4 Provide for private use of public lands and rights-of-way when in the best interest of the community. - PL18.5 Design streets with landscaping, wide sidewalks, underground utilities and a coordinated pattern of unifying details.

-PL178.6 Designate 'pedestrian-oriented streets' where most of the frontage will have 'people-oriented' activities and street-level buildings will have a high proportion of glass.
-Prohibit parking lots along these streets, except when preserving scenic views and instead provide surface parking along other streets.

-PL718.7 Plant, maintain, and protect downtown trees for enjoyment and beauty and shade; coordinate planting, with special attention to Legion Way and Sylvester Park and a buffer from the Port's marine terminal.

-PL178.8 Limit drive-through facilities to the vicinity of the Plum Street freeway interchange.

-PL17.9 Evaluate reducing the number of zone districts and land use designations within the Plum Street corridor from Interstate 5 to the State Avenue vicinity, including the Eastside Street area.

-PL178.109 Limit building heights to accentuate, and retain selected public views of, the Capitol dome.
+- PL18.6 Designate 'pedestrian streets' where most of the frontage will have 'people-oriented' activities and street-level buildings will have a high proportion of glass.
+Prohibit parking lots along these streets, except when preserving scenic views and instead provide surface parking along other streets. - PL18.7 Plant, maintain, and protect downtown trees for enjoyment and beauty; coordinate planting, with special attention to Legion Way and Sylvester Park and a buffer from the Port's marine terminal. - PL18.8 Limit drive-through facilities to the vicinity of the Plum Street freeway interchange. - PL18.9 A planning process, such as a corridor plan or study, should be conducted to evaluate the land use designations and zoning in the vicinity of Plum Street.
+This would include the Plum Street corridor from Interstate 5 up to the State Avenue vicinity and possibly extend to Eastside Street. - PL18.109 Limit building heights to accentuate, and retain selected public views of, the Capitol dome.

-GL1819 Downtown's historic character and significant historic buildings, structures, and sites are preserved and enhanced.
+GL19 Downtown's historic character and significant historic buildings, structures, and sites are preserved and enhanced.

-PL1819.1 Promote the Downtown Historic District to provide a focal point of historic interest, maintain the economic vitality of downtown, and enhance the richness and diversity of Olympia.

-PL1819.2 Minimize damage to significant historic features or character during rehabilitation projects.

-PL1819.3 Design new development and renovations so they are compatible and harmonious with the established pattern, alignment, size and shape of existing downtown area.

-PL1819.4 Create incentives to promote incorporatingIncorporate historic buildings into redevelopment projects and restoringe historic facades.
+- PL19.1 Promote the Downtown Historic District to provide a focal point of historic interest, maintain the economic vitality of downtown, and enhance the richness and diversity of Olympia. - PL19.2 Minimize damage to significant historic features or character during rehabilitation projects. - PL19.3 Design new development and renovations so they are compatible and harmonious with the established pattern, alignment, size and shape of existing downtown area. - PL19.4 Create incentives to promote incorporating Incorporate historic buildings into redevelopment projects and restoringe historic facades.

-PL18.5 Implement and support continued work towards completing the recommendations of the Olympia Sea Level Rise Response Plan.
+PL19.5 Implement and support continued work towards completing the recommendations of the Olympia Sea Level Rise Response Plan.